Stabax/TinyConf/README.md

 + Maxime 'stalker2106' Martens

 ## About ##

-TinyConf is an extra-small, header only configuration creator/accessor/mutator/validator library.
+TinyConf is a lightweight, header only configuration file manager.\n It supports setting/getting values of any types identified by string keys.
-It may be used for any project that needs to store, access and/or serialize key/value based configurations.

 ## Documentation ##

-This library is NOT documented online (yet)
+This library is documented online

 ## License ##